ahlstromcj/seq66/README.md

             and the slot font bold.
         *   Added the ability to reload the configuration via a button press that restarts the application.
+        *   In the live grid, no longer show progress bar moving in unmuted tracks.
     *   Version 0.97.1:
         *   Fixed a bad bug in displaying Notes in the data & event panels in the pattern editor, caused by premature ... optimization.